usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/In-Class-Materials/Cloud Breach Tabletop Exercise Facilitation Guide.md

 **Facilitation Tips**

-* Use plain language and link actions back to the contract
+* Use plain language and link actions back to the contract.
-* Encourage real-world anecdotes to ground the discussion
+* Encourage real-world anecdotes to ground the discussion.
-* Reinforce the CO’s oversight role, not as technical lead, but as authority over contract scope and performance
+* Reinforce the CO’s oversight role, not as technical lead, but as authority over contract scope and performance.
-* Create a psychologically safe space where participants feel comfortable identifying real vulnerabilities
+* Create a psychologically safe space where participants feel comfortable identifying real vulnerabilities.